- Christ-centered (We believe that people are saved by grace through faith in Jesus Christ alone.)

 It's exciting to see this place being repurposed by a Christian denomination.
 But the Crystal Cathedral is also a cautionary parable.

 The first priority of Christ's Church is not to build empires or even impressive buildings.
 (In fact, there wasn't any such thing as a permanent church building structure in the Christian movement until the fourth-century AD.)

 The Church is charged by Jesus with one mission only, to, in the power of the Holy Spirit, call people to become disciples of Jesus so that they can live each day with the freeing forgiveness of God and can look forward to an eternity with God.
-Buildings can be used as tools to facilitate that mission of the Church.
+Buildings can be used as tools to facilitate that mission.
 But they are only tools, not ends.
 To think otherwise, is really faithless to Jesus Christ.

 Below are some pictures I took on the Christ Cathedral campus last night.

 To the left in the picture above is the frequently-televised "cathedral" itself.
-On the right, if the famed tower.
+On the right, is the famed tower.

 Here, a sign explains plans for turning Crystal Cathedral into Christ Cathedral.
-I wonder whether several nearby businesses will change their names.
-That includes the Crystal View Apartments and the Crystal Car Wash.
+I wonder whether several nearby businesses will change their names, including the Crystal View Apartments and the Crystal Car Wash.